This is the multi-page printable view of this section. Click here to print.

 - Identify what your team cares about as a Definition of Done.

-- Use your Definition of Done as a tool to ensure quality stories are being released into production.
+- Use your Definition of Done as a tool to ensure quality stories are being

 - Revisit and evaluate your Definition of Done.